 You will take a mountain road to get to the top, passing from forest to desert–a superb experience!
 When you arrive at the top, you can take the chairlift to reach even higher and enjoy a breathtaking view of the area.
 Once at the top (1640 feet higher), your feet will be covered by snow.

 This park is located between the municipalities of Puerto Montt and Cochamó.
 Take the road from Puerto Montt via Lake Chapo (28 miles) to get there.
-Three types of forests are present in the park.
-The park was named after the most remarkable type of tree: the alerce.
-It is an endangered species, present on almost 77 square miles of the park.
-Other kinds of species can be found in the evergreen forest: coige (a kind of beech) or tepa.
-Mammals, such as pudú (small deer), puma, gray zorro (fox), and viscachas are also endemic inhabitants of the park.
-As far as birds go, condor, kingfisher, and carpintero negro (woodpecker) have all been spotted.
-In other words, the park is exceptional!
-And again, it’s an experience off the beaten track, just waiting for you to discover.
+Three types of forests are present in the park, which owes its name to the most remarkable species, the alerce, present on almost 20,000 hectares of the park, despite the fact that it is endangered.
+Other species of the evergreen forest are also discovered: coigüe (a kind of beech) tepa.
+Mammals, pudú (small deer), puma, grey zorro (grey fox), viscachas… Birds : condor, kingfisher, carpintero negro (woodpecker)… Don’t miss out on visiting this exceptional park!
+And again… Be sure that it is an off-the-beaten-track experience that awaits you.

 Another destination where you can avoid crowds is Osorno and San Juan de la Costa.
 This town offers amazing beaches.
 It’s a little paradise on earth.
 Don’t miss it!
 Be careful, these are beaches where swimming is prohibited because of the streams.
 Visitors head there to stroll on the beach and connect with nature.
 Among the beaches we love: